 The engineering and manufacturing industries are also suited to people considering going to university.
 If you choose this option, you’ll be spending your time going to lectures, learning academic knowledge about the industry and getting involved with hands-on projects – important information you can apply to your career when you graduate.
 You’ll also be able to pick what units or topics you’d like to study and specialise in.
 For example, if product design is more up your street, you can tailor your degree to that area!

 Whether you’re interested in a more practical role or not, it is recommended that you look at degree courses that offer industrial placements or years in industry, these enable you get an understanding of what it’s like from the inside too.
 Also, engineering and manufacturing employers love experience…

 - General Engineering BEng (Hons)

 - Aeronautical and Mechanical Engineering BEng (Hons)

 - Electronic and Electronic Computer Engineering Meng (Hons)

 - Engineering Design and Manufacture BSc (Hons)

 Engineering and Manufacturing is an industry where you could go straight into a role from school, college or following a career in another industry.
-It is also an industry that rewards people that stay within the industry, so you can look forward to promotions and developing your knowledge in different parts of the industry.
+As a practical, hands-on sector, many roles are based on the physical skills you possess rather than specific qualifications.
+The industry also rewards people that stay within the sector, so you can look forward to promotions and developing your knowledge in different areas of the sector.